Lake Vyalozero

 Lake Vyalozero (Вялозеро) is a large freshwater lake on the Kola Peninsula, Murmansk Oblast, Russia.
 The lake is mesotropic, with a slower water exchange than the neighboring Lake Inari.
 It has an area of 98.6 km².
 Vyala River, a tributary of the Umba, flows from the lake.

 Ecology

-Along with other lakes in northwestern Russia, Lake Vyalozero lay on the path of airborne radiation following the Chernobyl disaster.
-In 1998, 12 years after the Chernobyl disaster, Lake Vyalozero contained 1.8 times the amount of Cesium-137 than Lake Inari.
+Along with other lakes in northwestern Russia, Lake Vyalozero was in the path of airborne radiation following the Chernobyl disaster.
+In 1998, 12 years after the Chernobyl disaster, Lake Vyalozero contained 1.8 times the amount of Cesium-137 compared to Lake Inari.

 Some paleoglaciologists have suggested that the Lake Vyalozero-Munozero was the western extent of the Fenno-Scandian ice sheet, though this has been disputed.